dfurtado/dataclass-csv/README.md

 )
 ```

-All keyword arguments support by `DictReader` are supported by the `DataclassReader`, with the addition of:
+All keyword arguments supported by DictReader are also supported by DataclassReader, with one additional option:

-`validate_header` - The `DataclassReader` will raise a `ValueError` if the CSV file cointain columns with the same name.
-This
-validation is performed to avoid data being overwritten.
-To skip this validation set `validate_header=False` when creating a
+`validate_header` — When enabled, `DataclassReader` will raise a ValueError if the CSV file contains duplicate column names.
+This validation helps prevent data from being overwritten.
+To disable this check, set `validate_header=False` when creating a `DataclassReader` instance.
+For example:
-instance of the `DataclassReader`, see an example below:

 ```python
 reader = DataclassReader(f, User, validate_header=False)
 ```

-If you run this code you should see an output like this:
+Executing the code produces the following output:

 ```python
 User(firstname='Elsa', email='elsa@test.com', age=11)